Q: What is AWS IoT SiteWise?

 Q: How is operational data secured within SiteWise Monitor?

-A: SiteWise Monitor web application users are authenticated based on their enterprise identity credentials or built-in user credentials set up in AWS SSO.
-An Administrator user can setup which assets and asset data is accessible in a web application, and which users are authorized to use that web application.
+A: SiteWise Monitor web application users are authenticated based on their enterprise identity credentials or built-in user credentials set up in AWS IAM Identity Center (successor to AWS SSO).
+An Administrator user can set up which assets and asset data is accessible in a web application, and which users are authorized to use that web application.

 Q: How quickly can I start visualizing my data after ingestion?

 A: AWS IoT SiteWise provides the ability to create no-code, fully-managed web applications using SiteWise Monitor for visualizing and interacting with operational data from devices and equipment connected to AWS IoT.
 Using SiteWise Monitor, you can view asset data and computed data in near real-time.
 To enable this near-real-time visualization of your data, AWS IoT SiteWise automatically computes commonly used statistical aggregates such as average, sum, and count over a set of time intervals.
 These auto-computed aggregates are stored in the time series data store and can also be queried by custom applications.

 Q: How can I use assets in AWS IoT SiteWise to virtually represent my industrial equipment?